crippit/zip-solutions-home/docs/privacy.md

 * Do not use trackers, analytics or other tools to identify your browsing habits on our main sites
 * Do not display or use ad's on our main sites

+We know that you don't want to read all the way through here, so:

+* We comply with GDPR
+* We will never sell your data
+* Transcripts are only stored on your local machine!
+* Your data (email address and settings preferences are stored with Azure in a data bucket in the USA)
+* You can use Zip Captions without logging in, in which case we store ZERO data about you.

 These are just a few of the ways that we help to protect your data, and your privacy.

 Keep reading to see our full privacy policy